Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

     - Implementing the techological aspects of the cybersecurity porposed plan, e-g installing malwares, upgrading OS, encrypting employee's phones or laptops
     - Conducting surveys  for the aassessment of security culture, conducting quality control studies for repeat assessment of whether the company is achieving the set milestones and goals for the implementation of the security policy

- - Board of Directors
-    - Inccorporating the proposed security culture policies into the company policies and starategy in combating insecure employee practices

  - Chief Operating officer
      - Communicating the policy changes to the employees
      - Training the employees against the security threats by creating awareness courses- such as awareness regarding the mechanisms of identity theft

- - Chief of Staff
+ - Chief of Staff or Senior Manager
     - Hiering new personel as needed for implementing the new security culture- such as new IT specialists.
 Appointing a chief information security officer (CISO)
+    - Communicating the security risks to the lower managers and setting up VPNs foremployees

  - Chief Financial Officer
     - Determining the financial feasibility in instituting the new company policies.
 For example determining whether the company can afford to issue new encrypted phones or laptops to the employees.